 I first shared this post in 2018 when I was approaching the four year milestone of Dominic’s leaving for Heaven.

 By that time most folks who knew me when he died had relegated that part of my story to some ancient past that surely I was over by now.
 I’d met others who had no clue my heart skipped a beat on a regular basis because one of my children was buried in the churchyard down the road.

 And even the closest ones-the ones I thought would understand forever-were sometimes impatient with my ongoing refusal to leave Dominic behind and be “healed” of my grief.

-What I long for more than anything as the seventh anniversary of his departure draws near is simply this: Let me be me, whatever that looks like.
+What I long for more than anything as the ninth anniversary of his departure draws near is simply this: Let me be me, whatever that looks like.

-Don’t try to fit my journey into your mold. ❤ Melanie
+So please don’t try to fit my journey into your mold.

 Even in the very first hours after the news, my brain began instructing my heart, “Now, try to be brave.
 Try not to disappoint people.
 Try to say the right thing, do the right thing and be the example you should be.”

 Read the rest here: Can I Just Be Me?

 There are so many ways child loss impacts relationships!